pythonanywhere/help_pages/articles/LetsEncrypt.md

 Once you've generated your key, it needs to be available in a console.
 Either:

-* start a new Bash console
+* Start a new Bash console
-* run the following in your current Bash console
+* Or, if you're using an SSH session, or want to use an existing Bash console, run the following:

         :::bash
         export API_TOKEN=yourapitoken

+    ...replacing *yourapitoken* with the token from the previous step.

 ## Install the PythonAnywhere helper scripts